haskell-serbia/tutorials/dependent_types.md

 ```

 In contrast to this types can also contain _type level data_.
 That is the data that lives on the type level and does not have associated set of inhabitants.

-Haskell is famous for its _If it compiles - it works_ approach, which is very true but we are haskellers - we always want more type safety and abstraction right ?

 Here is a small example that provides a way of defining a type level _String_ (`Symbol`)